wongjiahau/Pineapple/README.md

 Note that `select _ which _ from` are NOT keywords in Pineapple.
 They are signature of a function!

+Moreover, it's even shorter than the Python's version!

 This is possible in Pineapple because it allow programmer to define `prefix`, `infix`, `postfix` or `hybrid` functions.

 So, that is how Pineapple allow **non-professionals to code professionaly**.